-Homeless

-An applicant will be considered homeless if the household meets the criteria listed below:
+B. Homeless: An applicant will be considered homeless if the household meets the criteria listed below: - a.
+An individual or family who lacks a fixed, regular and adequate nighttime residence, meaning:

-- An individual or family who lacks a fixed, regular and adequate nighttime residence, meaning: - An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; or - An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low-income individuals); or - o An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution;

-- An individual or family who: - o Is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and - o Has no other residence; and - o Lacks the resources or support networks, e.g., family, friends, and faith- based or other social networks, to obtain other permanent housing.
+- An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; or - ii.
+An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low-income individuals); or - iii.
+An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution: - b.
+An individual or family who: - i.
+Is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and - ii.
+Has no other residence; and - iii.
+Lacks the resources or support networks, e.g., family, friends, and faith-based or other social networks, to obtain other permanent housing.

-Substandard

-An applicant will be considered living in substandard housing if the household meets the criteria listed below:
+C. Substandard: An applicant will be considered living in substandard housing if the household meets the criteria listed below:

-- Resides with friends or relatives on a temporary basis, or - Will lose their primary night-time residence within 60 days of verification of preference, or - Contains a Head or Co-Head, ages 18 to 25 years, who is aging out of the Foster Care system. - Have received notice from the PHA that they must relocate due to demolition, capital improvements, modernization, or rehabilitation of a PHA owned property.
+- a.
+Resides with friends or relatives on a temporary basis, or - b.
+Will lose their primary night-time residence within 60 days of verification of preference, or - c.
+Contains a Head or Co-Head, ages 18 to 25 years, who is aging out of the Foster Care system.